-Students who go through the Industrial Technology program will be better prepared to meet life and career goals in our rapidly changing technological world.
-As a result of the exposure to courses and curriculum, our students will gain an understanding of the necessary balance of form versus function.
-It is the philosophy of the Industrial Technology Department to create an atmosphere in which the student is encouraged to explore creativity, design, analysis, aesthetics, and physical abilities.
-Students are then challenged through the curriculum to transfer those talents to the world they enter upon graduation.
+Students who go through the IT Program are better prepared to meet life and career goals in a rapidly changing technological world.
+As a result of the exposure to courses and curriculum, students gain an understanding of the necessary balance of form versus function.
+It is the goal of the IT Department to create an atmosphere in which students are encouraged to explore creativity, design, analysis, aesthetics, and their physical abilities.
+Students are challenged throughout the curriculum to transfer those talents to the world they will encounter upon graduation.